 Between October and March, growing slows right down and some of your plants even become dormant.
 The goal at this point in the year is to keep your plants cozy and avoid taking any unnecessary risks like dividing or repotting.

 Plants convert light, water and carbon dioxide into energy.
 As plants receive less light during winter, you should also reduce the amount of water you give them as they won't be processing it as effectively.

 Be mindful of temperature

 In an ideal world, plants would be kept in a consistently warm environment, all year round.
-We know that that's not always possible, and so do our expert growers who optimise our plants for normal homes.
-But, if you can, keep your plants in rooms that don't suddenly get really warm when you light a fire or turn the radiators up as consistency is the key to happy plants.
+We know that that's not always possible, and so do our expert growers who optimize our plants for normal homes.
+But, if you can, keep your indoor plants in rooms that don't suddenly get really warm when you light a fire or turn the radiators up as consistency is the key to happy plants.